With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 Abloh’s design aesthetic bridged streetwear and luxury clothing and was described as transformative by The New York Times.

-According to The Wall Street Journal, he reached global fame, unusual for a designer.
+According to The Wall Street Journal, he reached global fame, which was unusual for a designer.

 According to the BBC, Abloh became an inspirational figure to many black fashion designers.